Beach evolution: Netherlands

-Over the last 30 years, approximately 1 million m³ sand per year has been lost from the Dutch coast to deep water.
+Over the last 30 years, approximately 1 million m^{3} sand per year has been lost from the Dutch coast to deep water.
 In most northern coastal sections, erosion occurs in deep water and also in the nearshore zone.
 In most southern sections, sedimentation occurs in the nearshore zone and erosion in deep water.
 Structural erosion is due to sea-level rise relative to the land and, in some spots, it is caused by harbour dams.
 The Dutch coast looked at as a single unit shows erosive behaviour.
-Approximately 12 million m³ of sand is transferred annually from the North Sea to the Wadden Sea as a result of relative rising sea level and coastal erosion.
+Approximately 12 million m^{3} of sand is transferred annually from the North Sea to the Wadden Sea as a result of relative rising sea level and coastal erosion.

 Poland

 During the last glaciation, the Baltic Polish area was covered in ice and associated morainal sediments.
 Deglaciation left a substantial amount of unconsolidated sediment.
 Currently, these unconsolidated sediments are strongly eroded and reworked by the sea.